Squirrel Behavior

 Here are the top five things to know about squirrel behavior:

-1. squirrels are social animals and rely on their comrades for safety and support.
+1. Some squirrels, like ground squirrels, are social animals and rely on their comrades for safety and support.
+Other squirrels, such as tree squirrels, tend to be solitary.

 5. when threatened or attacked, squirrels will usually run away or fight back aggressively with powerful punches and kicks.